le0pard/cable-shared-worker/README.md

 Supported modern browsers, that support Shared Worker (IE, Opera Mini not supported).

-Note: Browser Safari does not support [Shared Worker](https://caniuse.com/sharedworkers).
-By default system will switch to Web Worker, which cannot share connection between tabs.
+Browser Safari does not support [Shared Worker](https://caniuse.com/sharedworkers).
+Package will switch to Web Worker, which cannot share connection between tabs.
 You can disable fallback to Web Worker by `fallbackToWebWorker: false` (or use `isSharedWorkerAvailable` for own logic).

 ## Development